Up Close & Personal [vol. I]: 5 Things I've Learned From Battling Social Anxiety

 3. Exposure therapy helped me learn a lot about myself and my strengths

-Exposure therapy was the primary strategy that I used to overcome my social anxiety.
+Exposure therapy was the primary strategy that I used to work through my social anxiety.
 I would expose myself to situations that would normally make me socially anxious, and try my best to power through them.

 During my sophomore year of college, I found this student org on campus called the Student Hip-Hop Organization (SHHO).
 My love for music and the hip-hop culture made it impossible for me to look the other way, so I found a way to get involved.
 I joined the e-board as the marketing chair, and continued into my junior year as the treasurer.
 I was heavily involved in the org, but I still rode in the back seat the majority of the time.
 When the opportunity to become the president my senior year came about, I was unsure.
 I didn’t think I’d be a good fit for the position.
 As the president, you were the main point of contact and the face of the org.
 You had to engage with strangers, present to crowds, plan and attend large social events, and most importantly, you had to lead a team.
 I knew becoming the president would require me to be present in situations that would make me feel uncomfortable.